"APA style" is the citation style guide used in health and social sciences.

 Goodman, B. (2020, January 17).
 Could your Fitbit help detect the flu?
 WebMD. https://www.webmd.com/cold-and-flu/news/20200117/could-your-fitbit-help-detect-the-flu

 TCC Librarians.
 (2020).
-Citing sources.
+Citing sources: APA.
 TCC Library website: http://tacomacc.libguides.com/Citing_Sources/apa

-There are a lot more rules... sorry:
+There are a lot of rules... sorry:

 References page citations for books used to include the publisher's location (a city, and perhaps state as well).
 APA no longer requires the publisher's location.
 This applies to both print books and e-books.